sav-che/TL-2/Authors/Ahlner, Sten Gustaf Edward {std. Ahlner}.md

-> [!cite] BHL link: this entry starts at [page 48](https://www.biodiversitylibrary.org/item/103858#page/60/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 48](https://www.biodiversitylibrary.org/page/33264737) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ahlner, Sten Gustaf Edward (1905-x), Swedish lichenologist; studied at the University of Uppsala, fil. mag.
 1930, fil. lic.
 1936, Dr. phil.
-Uppsala 1948, lecturer at the University of Uppsala, from 1950 at the Naturhistoriska Riksmuseum, Stockholm. (*Ahlner*).
+Uppsala 1948, lecturer at the University of Uppsala, from 1950 at the Naturhistoriska Riksmuseum, Stockholm.
+**Abbreviated name**: *Ahlner*

 #### Herbarium and types